tiz314/TuringMachine/README.md

 ## Credits

-Thanks to [Mighty Gibbon](https://github.com/alberto-mg) for the file management and Staring Linus :| for the great idea!
+Thanks to [Mighty Gibbon](https://github.com/alberto-mg) for the first version of the file management and Staring Linus :| for the great idea!